darraghoriordan/darragh-oriordan-com/src/pages/2019/02/12/a-retrospective-on-mentoring-four-new-developers/index.md

 You can see the starter at <https://gitlab.com/darragh.oriordan/starter>.
 I've since added typescript, heaps of tests and graphQL (Apollo).

 We used GitLab over GitHub because at the time there was no CI/CD on GitHub and no free private repositories.
 Both of these are available on GitHub now.
-They hadn't used a branching model before so I thought them a kind of gitflow pattern.
+They hadn't used a branching model before so I thought them a gitflow pattern.
 I made master a protected branch so they had to do pull requests to add code.
 Heroku would be deployed from master automatically.

 I did some code reviews initially to set some standards and suggested they code review each others work after that.
 I don't think this happened but it wasn't a large project.
 If you wanted to enforce reviews then make review acceptance a requirement for merging.

 I didn't add any type checking system and I didn't add any examples of automated testing.
 So the final product didn't have any of this either.
-There were lots of regressions because of missing tests.
+There were lots of regressions because of missing tests and basic type errors.

 - Let the team chose their own technologies unless it absolutely wont work.
 - Do provide sensible guard rails against their level of experience and your own time for fixing issues later